VasilisPappas/SQL/Examples.md

 > 'Union' combines rows from different tables while 'join' combines columns.
 'Union' is handful when we cannot join tables.
 > The number of columns in the 'select' statements must be the same, as well as their types.
 ## 20) Using a FULL JOIN with MySQL:
- Full join is useful when we want to see the hole view of combined tables.
-I mean the 'non matches (null values)' from the left and right sides at the same time.
-But in MySQL this is done via 'union':
+A 'full join' is valuable when we aim to obtain a comprehensive view of combined tables, including the 'non-matches' (null values) from both the left and right sides simultaneously.
+However, in MySQL, achieving this is accomplished using the 'union' operator:

 <pre>select artists.name Artist,albums.name Album
 from artists